quswarabid/nbody/README.md

 To solve the equations of motion, the program uses the simplest Euler's integrator.
-The step of integration is chosen dynamically to achieve reasonable accuracy, but because of the low order of the method, the step required often turns out to be very small.
+The step of integration is chosen dynamically to achieve a reasonable accuracy, but because of the low order of the method, the step required often turns out to be very small.
 This too impedes the performance of the program.